Marisken Surgery: Treatment, Procedure & Experiences

 Gentle anal hygiene: Lukewarm water, pH-neutral products, avoiding excessive rubbing.

-Sitz baths: Short-term use with lukewarm water to soothe the skin.
+Sitz baths: Short-term use of lukewarm water to soothe the skin.

-Local care: In inflammatory or irritated phases, a soothing combination like CANNEFF® SUP with CBD and hyaluronic acid can calm the mucous membrane and alleviate moisture, burning, or mild eczema.
+Local care: In inflammatory or irritated phases, a soothing combination like CANNEFF® SUP with CBD and hyaluronic acid can calm the mucous membrane and alleviate oozing, burning, or mild eczema.

-Treatment of comorbidities: e.g. therapy of anal eczema, anal fissures, or diarrhea, as these can enlarge the skin tags.
+Treatment of comorbidities: e.g., treatment of anal eczema, anal fissures, or diarrhea, as these can enlarge the skin tags.

-These approaches are particularly suitable when the skin tags are visually disturbing but do not cause pronounced symptoms.
+These approaches are especially suitable when the skin tags are visually bothersome but do not cause pronounced symptoms.

 If conservative measures are insufficient or the skin tags cause functional problems, removal may be considered.
 Possible methods include: